 - 1. The Hearing Officer(s) are in charge of the hearing. - 2.
 The hearing shall be orderly.
 A hearing officer may remove from the hearing, any person who is disorderly. - 3.
 All participants shall turn off cell phones, pagers, and other similar devices during the hearing. - 4.
 Either party, at their own expense, may make an audio recording of the hearing or arrange for a court reporter's transcript.
 Video recordings are not permitted.
 Upon request, either party will provide a copy of the audio recording and transcript to the other party at actual cost or as permitted under the Rules of Civil Procedure. - 5.
-The MPHA shall present its case first so that the issues are stated. - 6.
-The parties may present oral and documentary evidence relevant to the case. - 7.
+MPHA shall present its case first so that the issues are stated. - 6.
+The parties may present any evidence relevant to the case, including but not limited to oral, physical, or documentary evidence. - 7.
 The hearing is not subject to judicial rules of evidence and a hearing officer may allow hearsay evidence. - 8.
 An attorney or another person may represent the applicant at the applicant's expense. - 9.
-The applicant may question witnesses and present witnesses, documents, and arguments to support their position and to dispute MPHA's evidence. - 10.
+The applicant may question witnesses and present witnesses, documents and arguments to support their position and to dispute MPHA's evidence. - 10.
 A Hearing Officer may ask questions relevant to the issues of the applicant, MPHA or any witness. - 11.
 If an applicant asks for a reasonable accommodation or timely asks for VAWA protection during the hearing, MPHA may reschedule the hearing if the request is related to the reason for the hearing. - 12.
-MPHA has the burden to show that the denial of admission complies with admission standards.
-However, the applicant has the burden to show that grounds exist for a reasonable accommodation and a VAWA request. - 13.
-The Hearing Officer(s) shall base their decision solely on the relevant evidence presented at the hearing and shall not make any settlements or agreements with the applicant. - 14.
-In making the decision, the Hearing Officer(s) will consult amongst themselves and may not consult with anyone else. - 15.
-MPHA will mail a copy of the Hearing Officer(s)' decision to the applicant within 10 working days or within a reasonable time. - 16.
-If the applicant does not agree with the officers' decision, the applicant may appeal to a court of law. - 17.
-If MPHA does not agree with the officers' decision, it may ask the MPHA Board of Commissioners to review and overturn the decision. - a.
-Legal memoranda or other written arguments are not evidence.
-A memorandum shall be in the format listed below.1 Each party must receive the memorandum or argument from the other party five business days prior to the hearing date.
+MPHA has the burden to show that the denial of admission complies with admission standards. - 13.
+However, the applicant has the burden to show that grounds exist for a reasonable accommodation and a VAWA request. - 14.
+The Hearing Officer(s) shall base their decision solely on the relevant evidence presented at the hearing and shall not make any settlements or agreements with the applicant. - 15.
+In making the decision, the Hearing Officer(s) will consult amongst themselves and may not consult with anyone else. - 16.
+MPHA will mail a copy of the Hearing Officer(s)' decision to the applicant within 10 working days or within a reasonable time. - 17.
+If the applicant does not agree with the officers' decision, the applicant may appeal to a court of law. - 18.
+If MPHA does not agree with the officers' decision, it may ask the MPHA Board of Commissioners to review and overturn the decision. - 19.
+Applicant may give written and oral argument, although such argument is not evidence.
+When both parties are represented by legal counsel, each party must receive written or arguments and exhibits from the other party five business days prior to the hearing date except if there is a good cause reason for a delay in submitting such information, as determined by the Hearing Officers.